Business Valuation Calculator

 Why SDE Matters for Restaurant Sales

 Most restaurant buyers are owner-operators who will work in the business.
-SDE shows them the total economic benefit they'll receive—including the salary they'll pay themselves.
+SDE shows them the total economic benefit they'll receive — including the salary they'll pay themselves.
 This makes SDE the standard for valuing restaurants where the owner is actively involved.
+The International Business Brokers Association (IBBA) recognizes SDE as the primary method for small business transactions.

 Typical SDE Multiples by Earnings Tier